d32f123/DotNetMessenger/README.md

 ### TODO
 - Register date for user
 - Last Seen date for user
+- ChatInfo table which will include:
   - Chat creation date
   - Chat avatar (for multi-user chat)
+  - Chat title
+  - ...
+- ChatUsers should have a privelege level, which will tell what privileges a user has for which chat